-This year’s event will be smaller than usual, but it will still offer a selection of traditional activities for families to take part in including children’s Shakespearean face painting, clay ‘blobster’ making, candle making and mask making.
-There will also be the popular Circus Skills workshops and show and the Birds of Prey stand.
+The event offered visitors the chance to take part in a range of traditional activities for all the family, including children’s face painting, clay ‘blobster’ making, candle making and mask making.
+There was also the popular Circus Skills workshops and show and the Birds of Prey stand.

 Councillor Shelley Powell, Knowsley’s Cabinet Member for Communities and Neighbourhoods said:

 “We are delighted that we can host the Elizabethan Fayre this year and invite people along to come and celebrate Prescot’s Elizabethan past.
-It may be smaller in scale but there will still be plenty of great activities for everyone to join in and enjoy.
-I’m really looking forward to the return of the Fayre and seeing the town come alive with some of the more traditional activities that would have been very familiar to the town all of those years ago.”
+It may be smaller in scale but there will still be plenty of great activities for everyone to join in and enjoy.”

 The Shakespeare North Playhouse

-Visitors will also be able to meet the Shakespeare North team throughout the day to ask any questions about The Shakespeare North Playhouse, currently under construction in the town.
-Architect’s own drawings will be on display along with samples of the fixtures and materials being used in the new theatre.
-Most excitingly they will be able to navigate their own virtual reality journey through parts of the building to get a real sense of what a visit to the Playhouse will be like when it opens in the summer of 2022.
+Visitors were also be able to meet the Shakespeare North team throughout the day to ask any questions about The Shakespeare North Playhouse, currently under construction in the town.
+Architect’s own drawings were on display along with samples of the fixtures and materials being used in the new theatre.
+Most excitingly visitors were able to navigate their own virtual reality journey through parts of the building to get a real sense of what a visit to the Playhouse will be like when it opens in the summer of 2022.

-Prescot’s historic Church will also be open on the day and visitors can enjoy the heritage tours and learn more about the history to this Jacobean building.
+Prescot’s historic Church opened up to offer visitors heritage tours and learn more about the history to this Jacobean building.

 About Prescot High Street Heritage Action Zone